 My husband made my sign for me, but you could easily buy one.
-They carry several different styles in the craft aisle.
+They carry several different styles in the craft aisle at any craft store.

 Step 1: Paint or stain the background of your sign if desired.
 The wood on my sign was particularly pretty, so I left it raw.

 Step 2: Download the free PNG design using the link in the materials list.
 Open the design in your craft cutter’s design software and trace it.
 Cut the design out of permanent adhesive vinyl.
 Weed.
 Use transfer tape to apply the vinyl saying to the sign.

 Step 3: Use a pencil to mark where you want the lights to be.
 I tried to space my evenly but randomly all around the words— and that is harder than it sounds.
 So use a pencil.

 Step 4: Paint or stain the outer frame of your sign.
 I gave mine a coat of navy blue, then whitewashed over it to give it some character.